U2NG/2018-OSF-Demo/02_OSF_Project_Setup.md

 * A **project** on the site can be anything: a lab group, an organization, a grant, a line of research, an individual experiment, etc.

 ## ***Activity***
-Since we don’t have any projects yet, and we’re only going to be working on one research project, lets just **create a project for that one study.**
+Since we don’t have any projects yet, and we’re only going to be working on one research project, lets just **create a blank project.**

-* Select a person in your group to create a project.

 * click on the **create project** button, and give the project whatever name you like.